 National Cybersecurity Awareness Month (NCAM) in October reminds us of the importance of being safer online, in both our professional and personal lives.
 Easier said than done, eh?
 Who’s to say the majority of us even know what makes us “safer” online, or for that matter what makes us vulnerable or should raise a red flag?

 It all starts with awareness.
 I’d like to suggest that “IT Literacy” is no longer enough.
-Now, in 2018 and beyond, “Cyber Literacy” needs to be a year-round, all-encompassing movement.
+“Cyber Literacy” needs to be a year-round, all-encompassing movement.
 And regardless of whether or not “Cyber-” or “IT-”anything is or will be in your title, cybersecurity must matter to you.

 Cybersecurity can be thought of much in the same way.
 We must all begin to realize that cybersecurity demands the same kind of personal awareness and attention – it not only impacts us as individuals but also our family, colleagues, department, agency, company.